pearcej/pearcej.github.io/csc493/r0d-project-concept-draft.md

 - Develop the next amazing web application that will make you and your Project Director a lot of money...
 Ha, ha!
 Well, why not?

 ---
-### Submission Deadlines:
+### Submission Deadline:
 - *Before next class:* Draft README.md submitted to your linked Github repo.
-- *By due date:* Two or more commits of the README.md Project Concept Proposal submitted to your linked Github repo.